 You can use either a wired display or a wireless display.
-The wired display can be connected to the HDMI, VGA, or mini DisplayPort connector by a cable.
-The wireless display can be added through the Wireless Display (Wi-Di) or Miracast® function.
+The wired display can be connected to the mini HDMI connector by a cable.
+The wireless display can be added through the Wi-Di or Miracast function.

-· Connecting a wired display
+Connecting a wired display